Program of Continuing Studies (PCS)

 Program Description

-The Program of Continuing Studies (PCS) is a new program accredited by APPI offering practical contemporary psychoanalytic theory and technique to new and experienced practitioners, students and trainees, and researchers.
-The program is committed to the transmission of Freudian Lacanian psychoanalysis as a pillar of contemporary psychoanalytic practice and research in the context of the Irish social and cultural psychological therapies domain as well as important international psychoanalytic work and developments in the Freudian Lacanian field.
-It brings together transgenerational and diversely experienced participants and in being run on Saturdays is designed to facilitate busy working, professionals, trainees, and students.
+The PCS is committed to the transmission of Freudian Lacanian psychoanalysis as a pillar of contemporary psychoanalytic practice and research in the context of the Irish social and cultural psychological therapies domain as well as important international psychoanalytic work and developments in the Freudian Lacanian field.
+It brings together transgenerational and diversely experienced participants and by running on Saturdays is designed to facilitate busy working, professionals, trainees, and students.

 Queries: Contact coursedirector@freudlacaninstitute.com